CMSgov/bluebutton-site-static/_pages/production-access-user-guide.md

   * If and how data is shared
   * What data is shared, and with whom
   * If data is shared with third parties, whether that is on a one-time basis, or persistently collected
-  * If data is persistently collected, over what time frame it is collected for
+  * If data is persistently collected, the time frame over which it is collected
 * Any use and sharing of de-identified, anonymized or pseudonymized data
   * Some data, even if it has been anonymized, can still be used to identify people with specific medical conditions or other personal attributes.
 Your privacy policy should explain these risks, if applicable.
-* What happens to a user's data if they revoke access to it.
-Do you continue to retain and use their data, or is their data securely deleted?
+* What happens to a user's data if they revoke access to retrieve it.
+Do you continue to retain and use data that was previously shared, or is it securely deleted?
 * Your application's policy regarding dormant or closed accounts
 * How you will notify users if your app's privacy policy is updated
   * Notifications should tell the user what has changed and allow them to update their privacy settings or opt out of the service.